cmaureir/progra-alma/classes/class1.rst

-There is a value called  **None** which is used to represent cases where no value is valid, or to indicate that a variable has not a values that makes sense.
+There is a value called  **None** which is used to represent cases where no value is valid or to indicate that the current value of a variable does not make sense.

-The ``None`` value has its own type, called ``NoneType``, that is different to all others.
+The ``None`` value has its own type, called ``NoneType``, which is different to all other values.

 ..
 Conversión de tipos
 .. -------------------